Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Hawaii at Manoa

-UH Manoa requires authorization from the Office of Environmental Health, Safety, and Risk Management (EHSRM) for all drone operations on campus property.
-Operators must demonstrate Part 107 certification or equivalent qualifications for commercial and research operations.
+UH Manoa requires authorization from the Office of Environmental Health, Safety, and Risk Management for any drone operations on campus property.
+All flights must comply with Hawaii state laws and FAA regulations.

 YesOffice of Environmental Health, Safety, and Risk Management (EHSRM)